 My favorite is in the freezer.
 Be sure to keep them in an airtight container or in a freezer safe ziploc bag.
 You could also keep these in the refrigerator for up to a week!

-These cookies are best stored in the refrigerator for up to a week.
 You could also store these in the freezer in an airtight container for up to 3 months.
 But I promise they won’t last long in the freezer as soon as you’ve tried one chilled!

 Please rate the recipe and leave a comment below.
 This helps other readers decide if this is a great recipe to bake.
 Be sure to tag me on Instagram using @schmidtybakes so I can see.
 I love to see what you’re baking!